 In these dynamic times, it is best practice for boards and their standing committees and individual directors to self-assess their performance periodically and formulate actionable plans to improve board performance based on the results of that process.
-To that end, audit committees should consider the illustrative questions we have made available at www.protiviti.com/US-en/insights/bulletin-assessment-questions-audit-committees.
-These comprehensive questions consider the committee's composition, charter, agenda and focus, and may be customized to fit the committee's assessment objectives in light of current challenges the company is facing.
+To that end, audit committees should consider the illustrative questions we have made available at www.protiviti.com/ US-en/insights/bulletin-assessment-questions-audit-committees.
+These comprehensive questions consider the committee's composition, charter, agenda and focus, and may be customised to fit the committee's assessment objectives in light of current challenges the company is facing.

-Protiviti (www.protiviti.com) is a global consulting firm that delivers deep expertise, objective insights, a tailored approach and unparalleled collaboration to help leaders confidently face the future.
-Protiviti and our independent and locally owned Member Firms provide clients with consulting and managed solutions in finance, technology, operations, data, analytics, governance, risk and internal audit through our network of more than 85 offices in over 25 countries.
+Protiviti is a global consulting firm that delivers deep expertise, objective insights, a tailored approach and unparalleled collaboration to help leaders confidently face the future.
+Through its network of more than 85 offices in over 25 countries, Protiviti and its independent and locally owned Member Firms provide clients with consulting solutions in finance, technology, operations, data, analytics, governance, risk and internal audit.

-Named to the 2020 Fortune 100 Best Companies to Work For® list, Protiviti has served more than 60% of Fortune 1000 and 35% of Fortune Global 500 companies.
+Named to the 2020 Fortune 100 Best Companies to Work For® list, Protiviti has served more than 60% of Fortune 1000® and 35% of Fortune Global 500® companies.
 The firm also works with smaller, growing companies, including those looking to go public, as well as with government agencies.
 Protiviti is a wholly owned subsidiary of Robert Half (NYSE: RHI).
 Founded in 1948, Robert Half is a member of the S&P 500 index.